chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
         <i>[tn: I'm always excited for music.
 I may be so that I don't like some of the new releases, but I'm always excited with the stuff that could possibly be released.
 I guess that's how it is when you are really passionate about something.
-Maybe trends are always changing, but there will always be songs that will come and make you dance…� make you cry.
+Maybe trends are always changing, but there will always be songs that will come and make you dance… make you cry.
 Maybe the next John Mayer is still inside the bathroom today, his bum still being washed by his nanny.
 Or maybe the next Jaco, currently struggling with his multiplication. hahahahaha I guess what I'm trying to say is...
 Music is forever.
 As long as someone is still singing and listening, the future will always be awesome.]</i>
       </div>
     </blockquote>